transdigiware/blockchain/howto/ibp-console-join-network.md

 Once the MSP representing Org2 has been received, an administrator of the ordering service must import the JSON file:

-- Navigate to the **Organizations** tab, click the **Import MSP definition** button, and select the JSON file that represents the peer organization MSP definition.
-You can leave the `I have an administrator identity for the MSP definition` checkbox unchecked as the admin identity is not required here.
+- Navigate to the **Organizations** tab, click the **Import MSP definition** button, and select the JSON file that represents the `Org2 MSP` peer organization MSP definition.
+You can leave the `I have an administrator identity for the MSP definition` checkbox unchecked because the admin identity is not required here.

 ### Add the peer's organization to the ordering service consortium
 {: #ibp-console-join-network-add-org2-local}